-Approximately 100 dead birds will be produced monthly.
+Approximately 30 000 dead birds will be produced monthly.
 A contractor will collect all moralities on a regular basis.
+An agreement will be included in the FBAR.

 Note: If the solid waste (construction or operational phases) will not be disposed of in a registered landfill site or be taken up in a municipal waste stream, the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.